 What is In-Licensing in Pharma?

 Pharma in-licensing refers to the process where a pharmaceutical company acquires the rights to develop, manufacture, or market a product or technology developed by another company.
-It allows companies to expand their portfolios without investing heavily in R&D.
+It allows companies to expand their portfolios without investing heavily in R&D. These licensing strategies are fundamental in the pharmaceutical sector, particularly within the manufacturing and distribution of Over-the-Counter (OTC) and Prescription (Rx) drugs.
+They provide distinct pathways for companies to expand market presence regardless of drug classification

 Example: A company in India in-licenses a novel cancer drug from a US biotech firm for distribution in Asia.